DeGMix: Efficient Multi-Task Dense Prediction with Deformable and Gating Mixer: Abstract

 \section{Abstract}

 Convolution neural networks (CNNs) and Transformers have their own advantages and both have been widely used for dense prediction in multi-task learning (MTL).
-Most of the current studies on MTL solely rely on CNN or Transformer.
-In this work, we present a novel MTL model by combining both merits of deformable CNN and query-based Transformer with shared gating for multi-task learning of dense prediction.
-This combination may offer a simple and efficient solution owing to its powerful and flexible task-specific learning and advantages of lower cost, less complexity and smaller parameters than the traditional MTL methods.
-We introduce deformable mixer Transformer with gating (DeMTG), a simple and effective encoder-decoder architecture up-to-date that incorporates the convolution and attention mechanism in a unified network for MTL.
-It is exquisitely designed to use advantages of each block, and provide deformable and comprehensive features for all tasks from local and global perspective.
+CNNs excel at capturing local spatial patterns, whereas Transformers are effective at modeling long-range dependencies.
+However, existing approaches typically employ them independently, leaving the potential of their complementary strengths underexploited.
+In this work, we present \textbf{DeGMix} (\textbf{De}formable and \textbf{G}ating \textbf{Mix}er), an efficient encoder–decoder framework that unifies convolution and attention mechanisms for MTL.
+DeGMix integrates a \emph{deformable mixer encoder} and a \emph{task-aware gating Transformer decoder} to achieve robust and parameter-efficient learning.
 First, the deformable mixer encoder contains two types of operators: the channel-aware mixing operator leveraged to allow communication among different channels, and the spatial-aware deformable operator with deformable convolution applied to efficiently sample more informative spatial locations.
-Second, the task-aware gating transformer decoder is used to perform the task-specific predictions, in which task interaction block integrated with self-attention is applied to capture task interaction features, and the task query block integrated with gating attention is leveraged to select corresponding task-specific features.
-Further, the experiment results demonstrate that the proposed DeMTG uses fewer GFLOPs and significantly outperforms current Transformer-based and CNN-based competitive models on a variety of metrics on three dense prediction datasets (\textit{i.e.,} NYUD-v2, PASCAL-Context, and Cityscapes).
-For example, by using Swin-L as a backbone, our method achieves 57.55 mIoU segmentation on NYUD-v2, outperforming the best existing method by +3.99 mIoU.
-Our code and models are available at {\url{https://github.com/yangyangxu0/DeMTG}}.
+By simply stacking the operators, we obtain the deformable mixer encoder, which effectively captures significant deformable features.
+Second, the task-aware gating transformer decoder is used to perform task-specific predictions, in which task interaction block integrated with self-attention is applied to capture task interaction features, and the task query block integrated with gating attention is leveraged to dynamically select the corresponding task-specific features.
+Furthermore, the results of the experiment demonstrate that the proposed DeGMix uses fewer GFLOPs and significantly outperforms current Transformer-based and CNN-based competitive models on a variety of metrics on three dense prediction datasets (\textit{i.e.,} NYUD-v2, PASCAL-Context, and Cityscapes).
+For example, using Swin-L as the backbone, our method achieves 57.55 mIoU in segmentation on NYUD-v2, outperforming the best existing method by +5.2 mIoU.
+Our fine-tuning experiments on the PASCAL-Context show that DeGMix achieves higher accuracy on downstream tasks compared to the MTL-fully fine-tuning model while reducing the number of trainable parameters by 9.39$\times$.
+Our code and models are publicly available at {\url{https://github.com/yangyangxu0/DeGMix}}.